 Start the migration from the lowest environment such as dev and continue up to the highest before the production such as pre-prod.

 Run the test cases in the migrated environments to confirm that your functional and nonfunctional requirements are met in the migrated environment.

 Prior to the production migration, run a pilot migration on your pre-prod environment.
-It would be ideal if the pre-prod environment is similar to the production environment.
+It will be ideal if the pre-prod environment is similar to the production environment.

 - If possible, restore a database dump of the production environment to the pre-prod environment and perform the pilot migration.

-- If the production database dump cannot be used, at least ensure that you have a sufficient amount of data in the database to mimic the production environment.
+- If the production database dump cannot be used, at least ensure that you have sufficient data in the database to mimic the production environment.

-When you follow the above steps, you can get a rough estimate of the time for the final production update and you can allocate time slots as per the above analysis.
+When you follow the above steps, you can get a rough estimate of the time for the final production update and allocate time slots per the above analysis.
 WSO2 recommends performing the migration while the system is under minimum traffic.

 Once you are satisfied with the above steps, proceed with production migration.
 After the migration is complete, verify it using the following steps.

-- Monitor the system health (CPU, memory usage etc).
+- Monitor the system's health (CPU, memory usage, etc.).